-The education level of Ardmore citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.37% of adults 25 and older in Ardmore have a college degree.
+The percentage of adults in Ardmore who are college-educated is close to the national average for all communities of 21.84%: 20.37% of the adults in Ardmore have a bachelor's degree or advanced degree.

 The per capita income in Ardmore in 2010 was $23,590, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $94,360 for a family of four.
 However, Ardmore contains both very wealthy and poor people as well.